Mithril: Significance

 The scholar of English literature Charles A. Huttar writes that mithril was the only mineral that Tolkien invented.
 He notes that in Tolkien's underworld, whether the caves at Helm's Deep or the mines of Moria, "beauty and terror [were] side by side".
 Greed for mithril could unleash the terror of the Balrog, by digging too far down into the dark realm, but at the same time, he writes, the metal was prized for both its beauty and its usefulness, yielding the best armour.
 He compares the Dwarves' greed for mithril with that of the Barrow-wights for treasure, and indeed that of the dragons in The Hobbit and Beowulf for gold.
 In his view, these symbolise the evil "inherent in the mineral treasures hidden in the womb of Earth", just as mining and metalwork are associated with Satan in John Milton's Paradise Lost (I, 670–751).
 Huttar sums up with a reflection on Tolkien's moral vision in the story: just as the characters at every point have to decide for good or ill, so objects have the potential to be both good and evil: "Mithril is both the greatest of treasures and a deadly bane."

 The Tolkien critic Paul Kocher interprets the Dwarves' intense secrecy around mithril and their devotion to artistry in metal and stone as "a sublimation of their sexual frustration", given that they have very few dwarf-women and love beauty with a "jealous possessiveness", or (quoting Tolkien) "being engrossed in their crafts".

+Influence

-The name "mithril" (also spelt mith, mithral, or mythril) is used in multiple fictional contexts influenced by Tolkien.
-For example, the Final Fantasy game series, begun in 1987, involves dwarves and mithril.
+The name "mithril" (also spelt mith, mithral, or mythril by different authors) is used in multiple fictional contexts influenced by Tolkien.
+For example, the Final Fantasy game series, begun in 1987, depicted dwarves and mithril in its early instalments.
+Writing for CBR, Theo Kogod identified the Companions of the Hall's Mithral Hall as an example of Tolkien's influence on Dungeons & Dragons.
+He connected its name to mithril and compared the dwarven stronghold with Moria.